2shady4u/godot-sqlite/README.md

     db.query_with_bindings("UPDATE "+ table_name +" SET "+ column_name +"=?
 WHERE id=?;", [100, 1])
     ```

-- SQLite's `query_with_bindings` as also used by `update_rows` is injection-safe.
-That is, any attempt to use sql inside a bound variable will escape it and insert it directly into the record.
+- SQLite's `query_with_bindings`, as also used by `update_rows`, is injection-safe.
+That is, any attempt to use sql inside of a bound variable will escape and insert it directly into the record.
 So the two equivalent statements:

   ```gdscript
   var table_name := "characters"